Multi-task Neural Diffusion Processes: Background: Neural diffusion processes (NDPs)

+This section aims to provide an overview of the key concepts used throughout the manuscript.
+Diffusion probabilistic models learn complex distributions by gradually corrupting data with noise and training a NN to reverse this process \cite{ho2020denoisingdiffusionprobabilisticmodels}.
+NDPs adapt this framework from finite-dimensional data vectors to function values, enabling probabilistic regression with uncertainty quantification \cite{dutordoir2023neural}.
+For completeness, we summarise the diffusion framework in Appendix~\ref{subsec:dpm}.
+By operating directly in function space, NDPs avoid the restrictive Gaussian assumptions of GPs while retaining scalability through neural architectures.
+Compared to NPs, NDPs yield better-calibrated predictive distributions and a more consistent treatment of context and target points.
+On synthetic benchmarks, NDPs have been shown to closely emulate GP behaviour while scaling more effectively to larger datasets \cite{dutordoir2023neural}.

-The core idea of NDPs is to replace the fixed data vector $s_0$ in DDPMs with function evaluations $(X, y)$.
+The core idea of NDPs is to replace the fixed finite-dimensional data vector used in standard diffusion models with function evaluations $(X, y)$.
 Here $X \in \mathbb{R}^{N \times D}$ is the matrix of input locations and $y \in \mathbb{R}^N$ the corresponding outputs.
 In the forward process, Gaussian noise is gradually added to the function values $y$, while the inputs $X$ remain fixed.
 After $T$ steps, the corrupted outputs resemble white noise.
-The reverse process is parameterised by an NN that predicts the noise injected at each step, thereby enabling recovery of the original function values.
-Training minimises a denoising score-matching objective, analogous to that of DDPMs, as described in Section~\ref{subsec:objective}.
+The reverse process is parameterised by a NN that predicts the noise injected at each step, thereby enabling recovery of the original function values.

-Compared to GPs, NDPs avoid restrictive Gaussianity assumptions by learning arbitrary distributions over functions.
-Compared to NPs, they offer better-calibrated predictive distributions and a more consistent treatment of context and target points.
-On synthetic benchmarks, NDPs have been shown to emulate GP behaviour while scaling more effectively through neural architectures.
-In Section~\ref{sec:method}, we provide a detailed description of NDPs, together with illustrations of the forward and reverse processes, and introduce our proposed multi-task extension (MT-NDP).